 - foreign travel (up to plan limits)

-With changes to Medicare, some of this coverage is now redundant.
-Preventative care and at-home recovery are largely covered by updates to Medicare Part B coverage.
-Although Medigap Plan J had a prescription drug benefit that was unique at the time, there are now other options.
-These include:
+Although Medigap Plan J had a prescription drug benefit that was unique at the time, there are now other options available, including:

 - Medicare Part D. This optional benefit is available for everyone who has Medicare through private insurance companies approved by Medicare.
 Since the cost of professionally administered prescription drugs is typically covered in Medicare Part B, Medicare Part D covers self-administered brand-name and generic prescription drugs.

-- Medicare Advantage Plan (Medicare Part C).
+- Medicare Advantage (Part C).
 This option is offered through private insurance companies approved by Medicare.
-Medicare Advantage plans provide your Medicare parts A and B benefits, commonly offer prescription drug coverage, and often offer extra benefits not available through Medicare, such as vision, dental, and hearing.
+Medicare Advantage plans provide your Medicare Part A and Part B benefits, commonly offer prescription drug coverage, and often offer extra benefits not available through Medicare, such as vision, dental, and hearing.

 Both Medicare Part D and Medicare Advantage plans are offered by Medicare-approved private insurance companies.
 Review your options before making a decision on Medicare prescription coverage, because not only does coverage vary between plans, but the price does as well, including: